 The technology isn’t as expensive as you might think.
-Cloud computing systems are coming down in cost all the time as the technology becomes cheaper to install and run.
+Cloud computing systems, whether you opt for a public, private, or multi cloud architecture system, are coming down in cost all the time as the technology becomes cheaper to install and run.
 If you still think it might be out of your budget, then a company such as Bonsai Finance might be able to help you afford what’s needed to offer remote working to your employees.
 The increased productivity it will bring can be well worth it in the long run.

 - Focus on careers, not employment